dotnet-social/community/README.md

 The resource group also contains a **storage account** (RA-GRS) used to backup all critical resources of the server daily.

-I am looking for any help or advice, more particularly if you have experience in linux and/or Azure VM and services (CDN, etc.).
+We are looking for any help or advice, more particularly if you have experience in linux and/or Azure VM and services (CDN, etc.).

 ## Financial details

-All these resources are billed under a single Azure subscription, a Visual Studio Enterprise Azure Credits Benefits that I (@tbolon) dedicate to this server.
+All these resources are billed under a single Azure subscription, a Visual Studio Enterprise Azure Credits Benefits that (@tbolon) dedicate to this server.
 The credits are of $130 per month and are almost entirely used by these resources.
 I paid the domain on my own name, on gandi.net, until the end of 2024 (for 90€).